Infinite-Nomic/Infinite-Nomic/round6/rules.md

 The first player to reach 100 points wins the round, also causing the round to end.

-Players shall keep their score at the end of their nickname in parenthesis (for example, Klink (15)).

-If a player gains points and fails to update their nickname within 48 hours, the gained points are forfeit.

-If a player loses points, and fails to update their nickname within 48 hours, a moderator may update their point total on their behalf within 96 hours of the points being lost.

 When a proposal passes, the proposal's creator may choose to gain 1 extra point for each consecutive passed proposal they created before it.

 Other parts of this rule or other rules notwithstanding, no player may gain points in any way while in debt.